 Before joining Shook, Ricardo was the principal of International Dispute Resources, LLC, where he represented clients in international investment treaty and commercial arbitrations.
-He also represented investors and sovereign states as part of the international arbitration and trade group at Weil, Gotshal & Manges in Washington, DC.
+He also represented international investors and sovereign states as part of the international arbitration and trade group at Weil, Gotshal & Manges in Washington, D.C.

 During law school, he served on the executive board of the American University International Law Review and was the editor of the Human Rights Academy and Humanitarian Law Book.
-He also was an intern at the Federal Energy Regulatory Commission and the U.S. Department of Justice.
+He also interned at the Federal Energy Regulatory Commission and the U.S. Department of Justice.

 Investment Treaty Protection of Commercial Arbitration Awards: Lessons from the Jurisprudence, 26 Am.
 Rev. Int’l Arb.
 4, 553 (2015).

 Contributor, The Energy Charter Treaty (with Arif Ali and Alexandre de Gramont) (2015).

 Panelist, International Arbitration Practice: The Associate Perspective, Georgetown Law, Washington, DC, February 2014.

 Contributor, Spain’s Nexus to Investment Disputes, Spain Arbitration Review (with Arif Ali) (2013).

 Contributor, Equity-Based Decision-Making & FET, The Journal of World Investment and Trade (with Srilal Pereira) (2012).

 Contributor, The relationship between the U.N. and the International Criminal Court, War Crimes Research Office (2009).